Angabebr/path-to-Golang/README.md

 November 24, 2025
 Studied the theory and practice of conditional branching.
 The topic turned out to be simple; everything depends on the logical construction of the constructs.

+November 30, 2025
+Fully mastered the basic concepts of loops.
+Created a simple calculator using my new knowledge of functions.
+I also used switch/case for the first time.